Baidicoot/easy-sae-training/README.md

 ### Output Format

-Dictionaries are outputted as instances of the `TiedSAE` class in a list of tuples of hyperparameter settings and the dictionary itself.
+Trained SAEs are outputted as instances of the `SparseLinearAutoencoder` class (defined in `training/dictionary.py`), as a dictionary indexed by `l1_penalty`.

+### Ensembling

+Internally, the sweeps over L1 penalty ranges are implemented using a model ensembler defined in `training/ensemble.py`.
+It should be robust to most modifications of autoencoder architecture, but you might have to fiddle with it if you make strange changes.

 ### Example Usage